-If you have breast implants screening is not harmful, so you should have the screening suitable for your age.
-Let your doctor know you have implants before your referral.
+If you have breast implants, screening is not harmful.
+Just let your doctor and screening centre know you have implants before a mammogram is performed.

 Arranging a mammogram

-To arrange a mammogram (no referral is necessary) visit BreastScreen Australia.
+To arrange a screening mammogram, visit BreastScreen Australia.
+No doctor referral is necessary.

 If you are concerned about a breast lump or tenderness or any other symptoms, see your doctor as soon as you can.